crescentpartha/CheatSheets-for-Developers/CheatSheets/git-cheatsheet.md

 | `git checkout [file]` | Matches the file with last commit |
 | `git help -a` | Shows the list of all available Git commands |
 | `git restore .` | To restore all files in the current directory |
+| `logs/
+*.notes
+pattern*/` | Save a file with desired paterns as .gitignore with either direct string matches or wildcard globs.
+(Preventing unintentional staging or commiting of files) |
+| `git config --global core.excludesfile [file]` | system wide ignore patern for all local repositories
+ |

 **[🔼Back to Top](#table-of-contents)**